-Funding Windows are providing funding under one or more Funding Lots, indicating how much BGFA1 funding is available for different types of off-grid solutions (Standalone and Mini-/Micro-grids).
-Each solution can in turn use different technologies for the generation of electricity.
+Each Funding Window is offering a specified amount of funding under one or more Funding Lots for the provision of different types of off-grid solutions (Standalone or Mini-/Micro-grids).
+Each of these solutions can use different technologies for the generation of electricity.

-BGFA1 is offering LS funding in all three target countries.
-DS financing is only available in Zambia.
-Due to the higher maturity of the off-grid market in Zambia, LS and DS funding for the provision of Standalone products and services are only accessible to ESPs in Zambia, if provided to low-income customers or customers in remote areas.
+Due to the higher maturity of the off-grid market for Standalone solar products in Uganda, both LS and DS funding is made available to interested ESPs for their provision of Standalone products and services to low-income customers or customers in remote areas.